delivops/terraform-ec2-sqs-worker-asg/README.md

   --desired-capacity <N> --honor-cooldown
 ```

-The ASG will scale down to zero automatically when the queue has been empty for the
+The ASG will scale down to its minimum capacity automatically when the queue has been empty for the
 configured period (default 15 minutes).
+The minimum is controlled by the
+`asg_min_size` variable.

 Set `enable_gpu` to `true` and choose a GPU instance type if the workload
 requires GPU access.
 When `enable_gpu` is `false` (the default), the instances